Event: Discover E’s Future City Competition - NJ Regional Event

 Present Project Management 101 to event participants.
 Chapter members have been assigned to

-preset to all students in small groups as they rotate through the learning events of the day.
+present to all students in small groups as they rotate through the learning events of the day.
 The PowerPoint

 presentation identifies the project management phases that the students should have experienced to deliver their